+We conduct three groups of ablation experiments, including model components, textual inputs and their encoding strategies, as well as the choice of LLMs.

 \textbf{Ablation for model components.} We start the ablation study by evaluating the contributions of the key components of our model.
-Detailed information for each variant is provided in Sec.~\ref{app_sec:ablation} of the Appendix.
+Detailed information for each variant is provided in Sec.~\ref{app_sec:ablation} of Appendix.
 The results are detailed in Fig. \ref{fig:ablation}.
 We can see that incorporating all components results in the best performance, while the removal of any single component leads to a performance drop.
 This highlights the effectiveness of each component in {\model}.
 Notably, mixing all semantic representations does not improve model performance.
-This may be attributed to the unexpected inclusion of overly outdated semantic information when passing through our cross-modal mixer, thus hindering the quality of the final representations.
+This may be attributed to the unexpected inclusion of overly outdated semantic information when passing through our cross-modal mixer, thus hindering the quality of final representations.

-\textbf{Ablation for raw texts and LLM-generated texts.} We then conduct an ablation study to compare the \textbf{raw texts} (\ie, the original text attributes in TTAGs) with the \textbf{LLM-generated texts} (\ie, neighborhood summaries produced by the LLM) using various encoding mechanisms.
+\textbf{Ablation for raw texts and LLM-generated texts.} We then conduct an ablation study to compare the \textbf{raw texts} (\ie, the original text attributes in TTAGs) with the \textbf{LLM-generated texts} (\ie, neighborhood summaries produced by the LLMs) using various encoding mechanisms.
 We present the results in Tab.~\ref{tab:link_prediction_ablation} and other details can be seen in Sec.~\ref{app_sec:ablation}.
-Firstly, our model outperforms all other variants, reaffirming its effectiveness.
-Besides, the results using semantic encoding prove the validity and expressiveness of the pure LLM-generated texts.
+Firstly, our framework outperforms all other variants, reaffirming its effectiveness.
+Besides, the results under semantic encoding prove the validity and expressiveness of the pure LLM-generated texts.
 Interestingly, the performance of LLM-generated texts yields only marginal improvements or even slight degradation when performing structural encoding.
 We infer that this occurs because the structural encoding introduces excessively irrelevant information from high-order relations, whereas the other two encodings directly capitalize on the node's own LLM-generated texts, thus integrating more focused and relevant information.
-This demonstrates the necessity of an appropriate encoding mechanism and further highlights the superiority of our introduced Co-encoder.
+This strongly demonstrates the necessity and superiority of the design of our co-encoding mechanism.